dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/web-deployment-in-the-enterprise/configuring-parameters-for-web-package-deployment.md

 ### Custom Parameterization

-In more complex deployment scenarios, you&#x27;ll often want to parameterize additional properties before you deploy your project.
+In more complex deployment scenarios, you'll often want to parameterize additional properties before you deploy your project.
 Generally speaking, you should parameterize any properties and settings that will vary between destination environments.
 These can include:

 - Service endpoints in the *web.config* file.
 - Application settings in the *web.config*file.